s-manguy/projects/front-end-libraries/oc_cafe-avec-vue/README.md

 * **Improve the app using Vue Cli**.
 * **Create re-usable components**.
 * Create the navigation using Vue Router.
+* Create views:
+  * App and the navigation,
+  * Home page,
+  * About page,
+  * Contact page.
 * Use the lifecycle hooks.
 * Manage styles.
 * Manage data and events.